Park Slope Food Coop: Political and environmental action

-The coop has a long history of political action.
+The Coop has a long history of political action.
 During the apartheid regime, goods from South Africa were banned; during the Pinochet regime, Chilean grapes were removed; Nestlé products were banned because of the company's campaign to promote infant formula instead of breastfeeding.

 Coop policy dictates that existing boycotts are discontinued unless renewed annually.
 Since 2004, the PSFC has boycotted Coca-Cola products (including Minute Maid and Odwalla), citing the company's labor practices and exploitation of natural resources in third-world countries.
 Since 2010, the PSFC has boycotted Flaum Appetizing Products for violations of labor law.
 Flaum is a local kosher producer known for hummus sold under its "Mike & Joe's" label.

-In 2008, the PSFC General Meeting resolved that the coop would discontinue selling bottled water and stop providing plastic shopping bags at checkout.
+In 2008, the PSFC General Meeting resolved that the Coop would discontinue selling bottled water and stop providing plastic shopping bags at checkout.

 The Coop collects a variety of hard-to-recycle plastic packaging for upcycling.
-This recycling initiative started with the collecting of yogurt cups to be upcycled into toothbrushes and other personal care goods by Recycline in 2008, at a time when New York City's municipal recycling limited the types of plastic accepted.
+This recycling initiative started with the collecting of yogurt cups to be upcycled into toothbrushes and other personal care goods by Recycling in 2008, at a time when New York City's municipal recycling limited the types of plastic accepted.
 With changes in NYC's trash recycling policies, the Park Slope Food Coop put together the hard-to-recycle plastics collection currently in place with Terracycle for single serve baby food pouches, plastic cling wrap, produce bags, toothbrushes, toothpaste tubes, and water filters.